espressif/esp-idf/docs/en/get-started/windows-setup.rst

 What is the usecase for Online and Offline Installer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Online Installer is very small and allows the installation of all available releases of ESP-IDF.
-The installer will download only necessary dependencies including `Git For Windows`_  during the installation process.
+The installer downloads only necessary dependencies including `Git For Windows`_  during the installation process.
 The installer stores downloaded files in the cache directory ``%userprofile%\.espressif``

 Offline Installer does not require any network connection.
 The installer contains all required dependencies including `Git For Windows`_ .